Remind me about CPD

 How is the IET supporting me in this process?

-The IET has provided a powerful, intuitive online tool called Career Manager which allows you to record and submit your CPD.
-You can also download quick guides on recording and submitting CPD.
+We have provided a powerful, intuitive online tool called Career Manager which allows you to record and submit your CPD.

-During the review year of 2019, we will be reviewing a sample of members’ CPD activities which took place in 2018.
+During the review year of 2022, we will be reviewing a sample of members’ CPD activities that took place in 2021.

 The IET offers a wide variety of products and services to support members’ CPD activities, many of which are free or discounted to members.
 See our CPD Guide to find out more.
 You can also watch our pre-recorded CPD webinar.